openhab/openhab-docs/administration/console.md

 ## Accessing the Console

 Accessing the console depends on the start mode of openHAB.

+### Started with Script
 The manually start using shell/batch script ends directly in the console.

+### Running as Service
-If openHAB runs a service, the console can be accessed using ssh to the openHAB host on port 8101.
+If openHAB runs a service, the console can be accessed using ssh from the openHAB host on localhost:8101.
+It is intentionally not available from remote hosts due to security concerns.

 The default username/password is **openhab/habopen**.

-Be aware, that the first connection attempt may take a few seconds longer.
+Be aware that the first connection attempt may take a few seconds longer.
+It may timeout waiting for authentication the first time.

 ```
-ssh openhab@localhost -p 8101
+ssh -p 8101 openhab@localhost
 Password authentication
 Password: